giubbilo/Bachelor-Thesis/README.md

 Bibliography

 ## How to deploy the app
 The app has been created using Android 8.1 (API 27).
-I updated the config files in order to run it using Android 13 (API 33) and it works.
+I updated the config files in order to run it using Android 13 (API 33).

 If you want to try you should need to install:
 - Visual Studio 2022 (I used the Community edition)